SNAPSHOT-India stocks, bonds, rupee, swap, call at 0804 GMT

 -------------------------------------

-The benchmark five-year swap rate up 6 basis points at 7.07 percent while the one-year rate trading 7 basis points higher at 7.52 percent.
+The benchmark five-year swap rate up 3 basis points at 7.23 percent, while the one-year rate is up 1 basis points at 7.61 percent.

 CALL MONEY